5 Pitfalls of Using Excel to Report on Learning

-Many organizations use Excel or other spreadsheet software to evaluate and report on their learning programs.
-And as you might imagine, this tedious reporting process comes with several challenges.
+Many organizations use Excel or other spreadsheet software for L&D reporting.
+And as you might imagine, this tedious process has several challenges.

 1) Manual processes take time and are prone to error.

-Howver, a learning analytics platform allows you to build an L&D report once and then automatically update it with new data flowing in from your integrated data sources.
+However, a learning analytics platform allows you to build an L&D report once and automatically update it with new data flowing in from your integrated data sources.

-This functionality is a huge timesaver, especially in the long run.
-There’s still a risk of human error when configuring a report, but since you’ll use the same report again and again, there’s far fewer opportunities to make errors and many more opportunities to spot errors and correct them.
+This report’s configuration functionality is a huge time saver, especially in the long run.
+While there’s still a risk of human error when configuring a report, the repetitive use of the same report reduces the chance of mistakes—providing ample opportunities to identify and correct them.

 2) Nobody knows how the magic spreadsheet works.

-Have you ever used an Excel sheet that not only “magically” calculated results, but also was critical to a particular process—although you never really understood how that spreadsheet worked?
-(And, of course, the person who created it has long since left the company, taken retirement, or mysteriously disappeared during last year’s Christmas party.)
+Have you ever relied on an Excel sheet that “magically” calculated results and was integral to a critical process—despite your lack of understanding of spreadsheets?
+And, of course, the person who created it has long since left the company, taken retirement, or mysteriously disappeared during last year’s Christmas party.

-In this scenario, there’s no way to modify the file, as business processes have evolved and fixing errors is almost impossible.
-Yet, this situation is all too common, and organizations become deeply dependent on these unmaintainable spread sheet monsters.
+There’s no way to modify the file in this scenario, as business processes have evolved, and fixing errors is almost impossible.
+Yet, this situation is all too common, and organizations become deeply dependent on these unmaintainable spreadsheet monsters.

-With a learning analytics platform, there is one version of the data, one source of truth.
-There might be functionality to view the data from different angles, but you can be confident that the underlying data is up to date and consistent.
+With a learning analytics platform, you’re working with a single version of the data—a reliable source of truth.
+While it may offer different options to view your L&D data, you can trust that the underlying data is up-to-date and consistent.

 4) You have limited control over access.

-With a learning analytics platform, data is stored in a common format.
-Metrics calculations can be managed centrally, giving you better control over and visibility into any changes to how they are calculated.
-Where metrics do need to change, you can immediately go back and look at previous periods using the new metric that’s measuring your current data.
+A learning analytics platform ensures data is stored in a uniform data format.
+Metrics calculations are managed centrally, enhancing your control over and insight into any changes.
+And when metrics need updating, you can quickly re-evaluate previous periods using the new metrics currently in use.

 Sure, a learning analytics platform can help save you from Excel Hell, but did you know it also can aggregate all of your data about the learning and training events within your company?

-And its sophisticated reporting and analytics capabilities mean you can gain a solid understanding of the learning happening across your organization.
+And its sophisticated reporting and analytics capabilities mean you get a comprehensive understanding of the organizational learning happening across your company.
 Read more about these platforms in our learning analytics blog posts.

 Subscribe to our blog